 It is filled with buzzwords in an attempt to impress recruiters (trust us, we know!), but in reality tells us very little about the candidate’s core skills or areas of expertise.

-When writing your own Audit CV, avoid writing a generic Executive Summary!
-Your CV features your own career – make it all about yourself and your strengths!
+When writing your own Audit resume, avoid writing a generic Executive Summary!
+Your resume features your own career – make it all about yourself and your strengths!

 Your Executive Summary might hook us, but we recruiters also want to see the specific skills you can bring to the table.